MiguelSanLeon/holidays-survey/README.md

 The least question | this question shows 9 options, all of them shows a message with the selected option after typing it and takes you to the next question. | PASS
 Recommend question | this question shows 2 options, all of them shows a message with the selected option after typing it and takes you to the next question. | PASS
 Survey results screen | This screen shows a thanks message and a list with all the user's answers.
 Then displays a menu with 3 options, 1- Repeat the survey, 2- submit and view results and 3-submit and exit, all options works as expected. | PASS
 Update survey result screen | This screen displays an updating message and a second message when the survey has been updated.
 Then shows the survey results menu to choose between filter by age group or gender or exit, all options works as expected.
-In case the user choose to exit after submit in the previous screen the program will show the exit menu with 2 options, both working as expected | PASS
+In case the user choose to exit after submit in the previous screen, the program will show the exit menu with 2 options, both working as expected | PASS
 Age group selection | This screen show a message on top to shows that the user is in the survey results section and then show the 6 options to filter by age group, all of them working as expected | PASS
 Gender selection | This screen show a message on top to shows that the user is in the survey results section and then show the 2 options to filter by gender, all of them working as expected | PASS
 Question selection | This screen show a message on top to shows that the user is in the survey results section and then show the 8 options to filter by question, all of them working as expected | PASS
-Results table | When the user choose between the questions, the program displays a result table with the filters requested showing all the options choosen by the surveyed people, the number of times that option was choosen and the percentage of the total that number represents.
-To continue to the next screen the user must press Enter | PASS
+Results table | When the user chooses between the questions, the program displays a result table with the filters requested showing all the options chosen by the surveyed people, the number of times that option was choosen and the percentage of the total that number represents.
+To continue to the next screen, the user must press Enter | PASS
-Exit menu | When the user choose to exit, the program display a 2 options menu, both of them working as expected | PASS Goodbye message | When the user choose YES in the exit menu, the program display a goodbye message and then exit. | PASS
+Exit menu | When the user chooses to exit, the program displays a 2 options menu, both of them working as expected | PASS Goodbye message | When the user chooses YES in the exit menu, the program displays a goodbye message and then exit. | PASS

 ## Bugs

 1. Lack of exit option in main menu:
-    - I noticed that there was no exit option in the main menu so when returning to it, it was not possible to exit the program without taking the survey again.
+    - I noticed that there was no exit option in the main menu, so when returning to it, it was not possible to exit the program without taking the survey again.
 An exit choice was added to the main menu.
 2. Questions for filters in wrong order:
-    - When I decided to implement a second filter to show only an specific age group or an specific gender, the program ask first to filter by age group or gender, secondly filter by question and then choose which age group or which gender.
+    - When I decided to implement a second filter to show only a specific age group or a specific gender, the program asks first to filter by age group or gender, secondly filter by question and then choose which age group or which gender.
 I had to restructure the function question_selection to solve the problem.
-3. Color text bugs:
+3. Colour text bugs:
-    - For some text I had to fix the colors and add brightness to some of them for a better display.
+    - For some text, I had to fix the colours and add brightness to some of them for a better display.

 ## Deployment

 The program was developed in Codeanywhere.
-It was then commited and pushed to GitHub.
+It was then committed and pushed to GitHub.
 The finished project was deployed in Heroku using the Code Institute Python Terminal for display purposes.
 Deployment to Heroku was completed using the following steps:
 1. Run 'pip3 freeze > requirements.txt' in the terminal to add a list of dependencies to requirements.txt